 The TECHNE Art + Research e-pamphlet series foregrounds the relationship between creative research methodologies and contemporary art and writing practice, critical making, and digital scholarship.
-The series features experimental publications composed by artists, creative writers, digital humanities scholars, remixologists, and critical theorists whose creative work investigates our contemporary moment.
-The series encourages submissions that generate alternative forms of scholarly communication in mixed media PDF format and that can be easily accessed by students in the TECHNE lab as well as anyone else with an Internet connection.
-Our initial set of pamphlets will be published every two weeks starting April 17, 2017.
+The series features experimental publications composed by artists, creative writers, digital humanities scholars, poets, remixologists, and critical theorists whose creative work investigates our contemporary moment.
+The series encourages submissions that generate alternative forms of scholarly communication in mixed media PDF format and that can be easily accessed by students taking courses in the TECHNE lab as well as anyone else with an Internet connection.

-techne_lab podcast Operating as a conduit for experimental dialogue around practice-based research, techne_lab is at once an experimental academic journal, an episodic podcast, a sequence of essays composed as sound art and a growing archive of philosophical source material for future forms of postproduction art.
-Each episode features the voice(s) of artists, writers and theorists affiliated with the new Phd program in Intermedia Art, Writing and Performance.
+techne_lab podcast Operating as a conduit for experimental dialogue around practice-based research, the techne_lab podcast is at once an experimental academic journal, an episodic sound performance, a sequence of essays composed as audio art, and a growing archive of philosophical source material for others to access for their own postproduction art.
+Each episode features the voice(s) of artists, writers and theorists affiliated with the new PhD program in Intermedia Art, Writing and Performance (IAWP) of which the TECHNE Lab is a central component.
 Listen here.

 Museum of Glitch Aesthetics

 Museum of Glitch Aesthetics is an elaborate transmedia narrative art project that features the life and artwork of a mythological figure known only as The Artist 2.0.
 The project, commissioned by Abandon Normal Devices in conjunction with the London 2012 Olympics, includes over 25 unique artworks composed in a variety of media as well as an original, 86-page color catalog.